Frequently Asked Questions

-You’re 2019 OPWCD annual assessment is approximately $158.35 per acre.
+Your 2024 OPWCD annual assessment is approximately $205.62 per acre.
 For properties less than an acre the assessment is based on the size of land area.
-Example: A quarter acre lot will be assessed $39.59 for the year.
-The OPWCD assessments are levied to maintain, preserve, repair and restore the existing and future assets of the district.
+Example: A quarter-acre lot will be assessed $51.41 for the year.
+The OPWCD assessments are levied to maintain, preserve, repair and restore the existing and future assets of the District.
 This annual assessment is collected by the Broward County Revenue Collector and appears as a non-ad valorem assessment on your Broward County property tax bill which is sent out each November.

-6. Why is flooding a concern in our area since it hasn’t happen in recent history?
+6. Why is flooding a concern in our area since it hasn’t happened in recent history?

 The region commonly know as the Everglades is an almost flat, shallow basin extending from Lake Okeechobee to the southern tip of the state.
 Farmers originally dug canals in our area to convert swampland into agricultural use.
 When the farmland began to be developed into homes and businesses, the State Legislature established Water Control Districts as a safeguard against flooding.
 The District’s management of water surface levels has functioned well over the past half century and continues to be needed as we live in a coastal region at low land elevations with high exposure to hurricanes.